Kingdom of Portugal: Fall of the Monarchy

 With the start of the 20th century, Republicanism grew in numbers and support in Lisbon among progressive politicians and the influential press.
 However a minority with regard to the rest of the country, this height of republicanism would benefit politically from the Lisbon Regicide on 1 February 1908.
 While returning from the Ducal Palace at Vila Viçosa, King Charles and the Prince Royal Luís Filipe were assassinated in the Terreiro do Paço, in Lisbon.
 With the death of the King and his heir, Charles I's second son would become monarch as King Manuel II.
-Manuel's reign, however, would be short-lived, ending by force with the 5 October 1910 revolution, sending Manuel into exile in Great Britain and giving way to the Portuguese First Republic.
+Manuel's reign, however, would be short-lived, ending by force with the 5 October 1910 revolution, sending Manuel into exile in the United Kingdom and giving way to the Portuguese First Republic.

-On 19 January 1919, the Monarchy of the North was proclaimed in Oporto.
+On 19 January 1919, the Monarchy of the North was proclaimed in Porto.
 The monarchy would be deposed a month later and no other monarchist counterrevolution in Portugal has happened since.